 Step 3: You can see the list of catalogs and schemas present.
 Select the required schema.

 Step 4: Now you can click on the catalog and see the list of tables present in that catalog.
-Double clicking on the table will also display the list of columns present in that table.
+This list is already cached.
+You can abort the operation by clicking on the line that appears below the catalog/schema name while loading the table list.

 Search:There is a search option available which also supports wild character (regex) search which can also be used for quicker navigation.